Horsey Windpump: History

+The Great Storm of 1987 caused further damage, and repair works were required before the building could reopen to visitors in 1990.
+The mill lost its fantail, which had not been replaced by June 1989.
 Having succumbed to the ravages of time and the elements, the sails were removed again in 2014.
-A restoration project started in 2016 to repair and reinstate the cap and sails, with the ambition of restoring the Windpump to full working order.
-Finally, after a four-month wait of unsuccessful tests in unfavourable wind, the sails eventually turned on the evening of Wednesday 29 May 2019 for the first time since 1943.
+A restoration project started in 2016 to repair and reinstate the cap and sails, with the ambition of restoring the mill to full working order.
+A new cap was fitted in 2017.
+The new sails were fitted in February 2018, marking the end of Phase 1 of the restoration.
+Finally, after a four-month wait of unsuccessful tests in unfavourable wind, the sails eventually turned on the evening of 29 May 2019 for the first time since 1943.
 This restoration work was awarded 'Building Conservation Project of the Year 2019' at The Royal Institution of Chartered Surveyors (RICS) regional awards.
 But whilst the sails have now turned successfully, this was only the first step in testing the sails with more shutters needing to be added and putting them through their paces in different wind conditions.
 The hope is that the sails will be turning regularly for visitors later on in the year.